Rules of the Bus

 - Students may not have a skateboard on the bus unless it can fold and fit inside their book bag.

-- Students must leave or board the bus at locations to where they have been assigned.
+- Students must leave or board the bus only at the location to which they have been assigned.

 - Students must not put head or arms out of the bus windows and must keep hands to themselves.